WendyChenj/cats-sharks-app/README.md

 ### Instructions

-Please clone this repository, run 'npm install' to install the necessary packages using in the project. <br />
+- Please clone this repository, run `npm install` to install the necessary packages using in the project.
-Run 'npm run build' to start the server. <br />
+- Please run `npm run build` first to start the server localhost:3000
-You could also run 'npm start' followed by running 'npm run build'.
+- Then run `npm start` and localhost:8080 will open automatically for development.

 ### Key Technologies